Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 “Faunalytics has encouraged inclusiveness in the movement over the past five years, and we aren’t alone in that,” says Anderson.
 “With the rise of reducetarianism, Meatless Mondays, the call for reduced meat consumption to combat climate change, etcetera, the movement (including researchers) need to include and encourage people who are reducing.”

-“Methodological decisions impact results – there’s no way around that – so we consult with other researchers during the study design phase to ensure that we choose methods that are broadly supported and present them in a way that is as fair, unbiased, and clear as we can,” says Anderson.
+“Methodological decisions impact results – there’s no way around that – so we consult with other researchers during the study design phase to ensure that we choose methods that are broadly supported and present them in a way that is as fair, unbiased, and clear as we can,” explains Anderson.

 “And if a misinterpretation does unfortunately arise, we do what everyone else does and try to correct the record.
 This is an area in which Faunalytics has, in my opinion, improved over time and we continue to do so.”